 The crags on the eastern side of Snowdon lie strung out along the idyllic valley of Nant Gwynant.
 Their low altitude and easterly position, not only give them an entirely different feel to Snowdon’s other crags, it also makes them excellent wet weather options, since it rains much less frequently here.
 Of all the crags, Clogwyn y Wenallt and Clogwyn y Bustach are probably the best known and consequently the most visited.
 In terms of routes, the former crag can boast a good proportion of starred routes, including mid-grade classics Bovine (Hard Very Severe 5b), Ovine (Very Severe 4c) and Boxine (Very Severe 4c), while on the latter, the largely subterranean struggle up Lockwood’s Chimney (Difficult) really stands out.

 Unfortunately the close proximity of Snowdon to the sea and the frequent arrival of Atlantic depressions pushing warm, moist air over the area, even in the middle of winter climbing conditions are infrequent and unreliable.
-Having said that, the last couple of winter’s (2009 and 2010) have been pretty damn good and if you’re lucky enough to be in the area when conditions are right, then Snowdon offers winter routes for climbers of all abilities.
+Having said that, when conditions are good, they are pretty damn good and if you’re lucky enough to be in the area when conditions are right, then Snowdon offers winter routes for climbers of all abilities.

 Winter routes in Snowdonia are graded using the Scottish Winter Grading system, which uses increasing Roman numerals to rate the difficulty of climbs.
 The system can be difficult to get to grips with for those unfamiliar with it, since it makes no distinction between snow ice, water ice and mixed routes, therefore when choosing a route, reading the description is critical.
 For full descriptions of most of the routes on the mountain see Malcom Campbell and Andy Newton’s Welsh Winter Climbs, which is now supplamented by Mark 'Baggy' Richard's North Wales Winter Climbing.
 For the very occasional visitor, Jack Geldard’s North Wales Classics also has a short section on winter climbing, complete with sparkly colour topos.